Illinois State University

 C. The Information Stage

-An internal committee, an external committee, or the Executive Committee may submit an item to the Executive Committee for consideration for inclusion on the Senate agenda, Faculty Caucus agenda, or Senate Consent agenda.
+An internal committee, an external committee, or the Executive Committee may submit an item to the Executive Committee for consideration for inclusion on the Senate or Faculty Caucus agenda .

 The Executive Committee determines if an item may move from the Review & Circulation Stage to the Information Stage.
-It does so by approving its placement on a Senate agenda, or Faculty Caucus agenda as an Information Item.
-It may also choose to place an item on the Academic Senate Consent agenda (see Article V, sect.
-1.F).
+It does so by approving its placement on a Senate or Faculty Caucus agenda as an Information Item.

-When an internal committee submits an item, Executive Committee may choose to:
+When an internal committee submits an item, the Executive Committee may choose to:

 1. place the item on the Senate or Faculty Caucus agenda;